SEAL-IIT-KGP/shesha/tool/README.md

 1. Download [instructions.xml](https://uops.info/).
 This is used by `shesha.py` to define the search space for the optimizer.

+2. Install `gcc` and `nasm`.
+We used `gcc-11.4.0` and `nasm-2.15.05` for our tests.

+3. Install the Intel MSR debug module

-2. Check the available extensions on the system.
+4. Check the available extensions on the system.
 This helps in choosing the right flags for `shesha.py`.

 ## Example run